Welcome to Cenotes Mexico

-With its extensive underground river systems, the Yucatan peninsula of Mexico is the world’s best place to experience and explore cenotes.
+With its extensive underground river systems, Mexico’s Yucatan peninsula is the world’s best place to experience and explore cenotes.

-There are over 3,000 cenotes in Mexico, mostly in the area covered by the Chicxulub crater, the crater that was formed after the meteorite impact that extinguished dinosaurs.
+There are over 3,000 cenotes in Mexico, mainly in the area covered by the Chicxulub crater, the crater that was formed after the meteorite impact that extinguished dinosaurs.

 The word has Mayan origins, dzonot or ts’onot meaning well.
 They played a crucial role in the development of Mayan civilization as well.

-Since the Yucatan peninsula has very few rivers and lakes the cenotes represented the main source of water.
+Since the Yucatan peninsula has very few rivers and lakes, the cenotes represent the primary water source.
 Consequently, Mayan settlements were built next to a cenote, including Chichen Itza or Tulum.

-Nowadays the cenotes represent a major draw for tourism in the region as divers are keen to explore their depths.
-Most of the cenotes are free to visit but some of the privately owned ones require an entrance fee.
+Nowadays, the cenotes represent a significant draw for tourism in the region as divers are keen to explore their depths.
+Most cenotes are free to visit, but some privately owned ones require an entrance fee.

-Cenote hoping is a popular activity among tourists in Mexico generally and Yucatan especially.
-Often times it is problematic to find information about some particular cenotes, they location, the times they can be visited and entrance fees if any.
+Cenote hopping is popular among tourists in Mexico, especially in Yucatan.
+Often times it is problematic to find information about some particular cenotes, their location, the times they can be visited, and entrance fees, if any.
 This website addresses this issue and provides a starting point to explore these unique formations.

 Before you go:

 - Keep in mind that some cenotes can be dangerous for the inexperienced diver.
-Dive carefully and if you feel you can’t dive, opt for snorkelling or swimming instead.
+You must dive carefully; opt for snorkeling or swimming instead if you can’t dive.

 - Consider hiring a dive tour guide who knows the place